smithjd/sql-pet/src/1_test_postgres.md

     ## [1] "Stopping sql-pet_postgres9_1 ... \r"
     ## [2] "\033[1A\033[2K\rStopping sql-pet_postgres9_1 ... \033[32mdone\033[0m\r\033[1B"

+Troubleshooting commands

+    # This section needs work, depending on what we are trying to accomplish

     #Start Docker PostgreSQL manually, without access to the `/src` directory:
     # system2("docker", "run postgres:9.4", , stdout = TRUE, stderr = TRUE)